epfl-dcsl/linux-image/modules/libraries/enclave/README.md

 Note also that, on the figure, `T` resides inside the enclave driver.
 We could very well imagine (and probably will implement it this way) that `T` is simply the kernel space (non-root ring 0) of the `encl.out` domain and created by the `enclave driver` at enclave creation.
 This `T` domain needs to abide by the same invariants described for `shadow cr3` and `cr3` with regards to the driver's address space.

+The first requirement for `shadow cr3` and `cr3` could be eschewed as we have a `ValidEnclState` frame.
+However, we believe that keeping this requirement might allow us to further optimize the transition by removing the `enclave driver` from the transition path (with a carefully crafted `encl.so` implementation).